Terence Crawford: Crawford vs. Khan

-On November 16, two-time Lithuanian Olympian Egidijus Kavaliauskas knocked out Roberto Arriaza in the third round of their bout.
+On November 16, Egidijus Kavaliauskas knocked out Roberto Arriaza in the third round of their bout.
 After the fight, Arum hinted Kavaliauskas would likely challenge Crawford for the WBO welterweight title in early 2019.
 Kavaliauskas stated he wanted to fight the best in the division and called out Crawford.
 A week later, it was reported 37 year old, former world champion Luis Collazo (38–7, 20 KOs) was in line to challenge Crawford, in what would be Crawford's first of three bouts in 2019.
-The fight would main event a Top Rank card on ESPN on March 23, 2019 at Madison Square Garden in New York.
+The fight would main event a Top Rank card on ESPN on March 23, 2019, at Madison Square Garden in New York.
 Prior to pursuing the fight with Collazo, Carl Moretti told RingTv they offered Danny García a guaranteed $3 million purse to fight Crawford on the same date on ESPN PPV, which would have included a share of the revenue generated.
 The offer was made to Angel García, who told Moretti he would discuss the offer with Danny, but ultimately never replied to Top Rank's offer.
 According to Moretti, the offer was made two weeks before García's fight with Adrián Granados was announced.

 Although Collazo had agreed the terms to fight, Crawford was yet to sign the agreement.
-On December 3, it was reported that Top Rank had offered former unified light welterweight champion Amir Khan a guaranteed $5 million purse, plus a percentage of PPV revenue, to fight Crawford on March 23, 2019.
+On December 3, it was reported that Top Rank had offered Amir Khan a guaranteed $5 million purse, plus a percentage of PPV revenue, to fight Crawford on March 23, 2019.
 Khan explained how he was considering the fight as it would be a good pay day and for the WBO welterweight title.
 He stated the fight with Kell Brook, who he was in negotiations with over a big domestic showdown, could still take place at a later date.
-On January 4, 2019 with no opponent announced, Crawford's scheduled return to the ring was pushed back to April 20, 2019.
+On January 4, 2019, with no opponent announced, Crawford's scheduled return to the ring was pushed back to April 20, 2019.
 A few hours after, it was reported that Khan accepted Top Rank's offer to fight Crawford on April 20.
 A press conference was set for January 15, in London and the fight was made official to take place on ESPN PPV on April 20, 2019.
 Khan admitted it was a hard decision to make when choosing to fight Crawford over long-time rival Brook, as a bout with Crawford would see his legacy enhanced further.
 Khan also believed winning another world title against a consensus pound for pound boxer would be a bigger achievement than defeating Brook.
 Khan also revealed he would return to veteran trainer Virgil Hunter for the Crawford bout.
 Hunter was unable to train Khan for his previous two bouts due a health scare.
 After the pressers concluded, New York's Madison Square Garden was chosen as the venue for the bout.
 BT Sport in the U.K. picked up the event, announcing it would take place on their PPV platform.